 In order to prepare a child for school I think it's a good idea to share the learning journal (with parent permission) with the new teacher so they know as much about a child as possible.
 If needed, I can meet with the teacher to ensure we're working together to support the child.
 This can help identify any additional learning or well-being needs a child may have.

 - Specialist skills or training our staff have

-Aside from qualifying in my Level 3 Developing a Childcare Business from Home which gives me many skills to professionally run, what is effectively, a small-scale nursery from home, I have undertaken ToddlerCalm and BabyCalm training which qualifies me to support parents of newborns and parents of toddlers.
+Aside from qualifying in my Level 3 Developing a Childcare Business from Home which gives me many skills to professionally run a nursery from home, I have undertaken ToddlerCalm and BabyCalm training which qualifies me to support parents of newborns and parents of toddlers.

 I am qualified in Developmental Baby Massage, and trained with renowned Peter Walker.
 Accredited by FEDANT (Federation of Antenatal Educators), the course also covers massage for babies with developmental delay.
 For more information on Peter please visit Peter Walker